 Users are expecting the login box and they are focused on it, not noticing the background – this is exactly what the attacker is relying on since they can change it slightly to evade visual similarity detection.

 Blurring the background (user is focused on login) Blurring the background helps evade visual similarity detection.

-Attacker leverages creativity to bypass visual similarity detection and the user.
-User thinks Office 365 has a design update, bypassing both user and visual similarity detection.
+The attacker leverages creativity to bypass visual similarity detection and the user.
+The user thinks Office 365 has a design update, bypassing both user and visual similarity detection.